 With a ground-mounted solar system, you can position and orient your panels to maximise the amount of sunlight they receive each day.

 Unlike rooftop installations, which are often limited by shading or the unalterable orientation of your home’s roof, you can place ground-mounted solar panels in the most sunlight-rich areas of your property.
 You can even tilt and angle them for more energy-efficient power production.
-A south-facing panel at an angle of 20-50 degrees is ideal.
+A south-facing panel at an angle of 20 to 50 degrees is ideal.

 Ground-mounted solar panels also offer greater flexibility in design and configuration compared to rooftop-mounted solar systems.
 Building ground-mounted solar panel support structures from scratch means you can customise them to fit the unique layout and topography of your garden.